Max-Schmeling/excel-contact-tools/README.md

 This Excel addin was initially used in a German DAX-30 corporate to save its employees time when working with contact details (e.g. that of your co-workers) in the Active Directory.
 The tool has been saving hundreds of - if not more - working hours since 2019.
 I figured it can be used externally as well to help more people speed up certain monotonous tasks... so here we go :)

-The addin is essentially an extension for Microsoft Excel.
+The addin is essentially an extension for Excel.
 When the addin is installed it will add a tab to Excel as shown in the following screenshot:

 <p align="center">
   <img width="100%" src="/screenshots/ribbon-tab.png">